 Civil Procedure I 3 hours

 Civil Procedure II 3 hours

 Constitutional Law I 3 hours

 Constitutional Law II 3 hours

 Contracts 4 hours

 Criminal Law and Administration 4 hours

 Dean's Seminar 1 hour

 Evidence 4 hours

 Legal Writing I 3 hours

 Legal Writing II 2 hours

 Legal Writing III 2 hours

+Intro to Legal Research (as of 7/1/24) 1 hr

 Professional Responsibility 2 or 3 hours

 Property 4 hours

-Strategies & Skills for Bar and Practice 1 hour \\
+Strategies & Skills for Bar and Practice 1 hour

 Torts 4 hours

-\Required courses can change at the discretion of the faculty at any time.
+\Required courses can change at the discretion of the faculty at any time. \\ Satisfies the 1L and 3L professionalism requirement in the first and final semester of study.

-- \\ Satisfies the 1L and 3L professionalism requirement in the first and final semester of study. - 2.
-In addition to the required courses listed in IV.A.1, 2L students shall participate in the annual Professionalism Day sponsored by the Professional Development Office, unless alternative arrangements are made to the satisfaction of the dean, or the dean's designee.
+2. In addition to the required courses listed in IV.A.1, 2L students shall participate in the annual Professionalism Day sponsored by the Professional Development Office, unless alternative arrangements are made to the satisfaction of the dean, or the dean's designee.
 Except for the 2L Professionalism Day Requirement, the 1L and 3L professionalism requirement is a credit bearing graduation requirement.
 Students will not be allowed to enroll in a subsequent academic year unless they have fulfilled the professionalism requirement for their year of study.
-Any student who does not meet annual professionalism requirements for their class or make satisfactory alternative arrangements will receive a failing grade for the requirement. - 3.
-Students matriculating prior to January 2016 must take at least two hours of skills courses.
-The method of evaluation of a course determines whether it is a skills course.
-The faculty has identified the following skills courses as fulfilling the graduation requirement:
+Any student who does not meet annual professionalism requirements for their class or make satisfactory alternative arrangements will receive a failing grade for the requirement.